maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 As another example, try `100.4-80.0;` in a desktop Maxima session.

+Maxima's floating point routines are taken from LISP.
+Note, that this is a finite state machine, and as such there are practial limitations on the support for very large and very small numbers.
+E.g. `1E300*10^21` will cause a float overflow error in Maxima.
+This is most likely to be issues for science (e.g. physics).

 ## Maxima and floats with trailing zeros ##

 For its internal representation, Maxima always truncates trailing zeros from a floating point number.
 For example, the Maxima expression `0.01000` will be converted internally to `0.01`.
 Actually this is a byproduct of the process of converting a decimal input to an internal binary float, and back again.
 Similarly, when a number is a "float" data type, Maxima always prints at least one decimal digit to indicate the number is a float.
 For example, the floating point representation of the number ten is \(10.0\).
 This does _not_ indicate significant figures, rather it indicates data type.
 In situations where the number of significant figures is crucial this is problematic.